Can I shock you?

 It is what is called your unique selling point.

 So as a blogger or content marketer, what exactly is your unique selling point?
-Have you thought about this before?

 Let me tell you a story…